 - Citizen Complaint Number (CCN) for police incidents

 - Time range the call was placed

 - Location of service

 - Phone number from which the 911 call was placed

 - Incident type

 Subpoenas requesting records related to a 911 call will not include MPD and FEMS radio communications as these are related to the dispatching of responders, not the receipt and processing of a 911 call.
-If you are seeking audio recordings of radio dispatch for a police, fire or medical emergency event, you must specifically make that request in the subpoena.
-Additionally, OUC’s response to a subpoena that requests radio communications related to a 911 call or police, fire or emergency medical response will include only the main MPD or FEMS radio channel.
+If you are seeking audio recordings of radio dispatch for a police, fire, or medical emergency event, you must specifically make that request in the subpoena.
+Additionally, OUC’s response to a subpoena that requests radio communications related to a 911 call or police, fire, or emergency medical response will include only the main MPD or FEMS radio channel.
 If you are seeking MPD or FEMS radio communications on other channels, you must specifically make that request in the subpoena, identifying the particular channel(s) requested.
-Finally, please note that OUC must liaise with MPD and FEMS before release of recordings of their radio communications, which lengthens the time of OUC’s response.
+Finally, please note that OUC must liaise with MPD and FEMS before releasing recordings of their radio communications, which lengthens the time of OUC’s response.